Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-5RnAhqgllT4.md

 ### Transcript

-> let's see here will we get 45 degree railings alongside the ramp ranges, i don't know i don't know this is the question
+> let's see here will we get 45 degree railings alongside the ramp ranges, I don't know I don't know this is the question